XNiiNJA/UnifiedRocketControllerLibrary/README.md

         * Anti-Windup using max and min possible values.
         * Applying new setpoint limits on the fly.
         * Applying new setpoints on the fly.
     * **BANG-BANG** - You may determine bang bang accuracy is all the accuracy you need.
 In order to use a bang-bang controller, Simply set up a loggable variable to watch for go over, under, between, or outside certain values.
 Once this state happens, the bang-bang controller will give an active output for you to apply to whatever it is you want to control.
+The "loggable variable" part means any of the variables that you can setup to be output to a logging device automatically.
+This is almost any variable URCL has an internal representation of.
 You can also feed in any variable you define in your program for more complicated control schemes.

 * URCL supports open loop control as well.
-    * **Timer** - Setting up a timer, while trivial, can be a little annoying.
+    * **Timer** - Setting up a timer from scratch, while trivial, can be a little annoying.
 The timer URCL contains supports:
         * Setting different times with milliseconds and nanoseconds.
-        * Rolling over the timer after overflowing.
+        * Handling the time value rolling over after overflowing.
         * One-shot or repeating.
         * Activating and deactivating the timer.
+        * Multiple timer instances.

 Filter Algorithms.
+* Fill this in later...